ZhgChg.Li

 # use zsh

-# Optional, just a personal preference; the default is bash
+# Optional, just my preference; default is bash

 defaults: